The fourth edition of the Naviar Haiku Fest took place at the iconic music club Corsica Studios.

 Katharina Schmidt is a musician and writer based in Berlin.
 She works with Cashmere Radio, Sonic Field, and SVS Radio, among others, and holds a master’s degree in Sound Studies from the Berlin University of the Arts.

 For more information, you are welcome at www.katharina-schmidt.net

 A musician fascinated with synthesizers and by the process of creating sounds and timbres.
-His passion is to start from a simple waveform, and to form a rich, evolving and complex sound, texture or drone.
+His passion is to start from a simple waveform and to form a rich, evolving, and complex sound, texture, or drone.
 His musical path began from playing the piano, and piano sound can be often heard in his music adding melancholy.
-He also uses electric guitar and tries to capture sounds that can be shaped by tweaking guitar effects beyond the limits.
-Composing music is his way to express wistfulness, mystery, meditation, incertitude and a feel of distant and unbounded space.
+He also uses an electric guitar and tries to capture sounds that can be shaped by tweaking guitar effects beyond the limits.
+Composing music is his way of expressing wistfulness, mystery, meditation, incertitude, and a feeling of distant and unbounded space.

-Paul has been creatively involved for many years in experimental music, from custom made audiovisual instruments(such as the midi-vacuumcleaner) to drummer for Essendon Airport and more recently David Chesworth, to short film/animation and media projects.
+Paul has been creatively involved for many years in experimental music, from custom-made audiovisual instruments(such as the midi-vacuum cleaner) to drummer for Essendon Airport and more recently David Chesworth, to short film/animation and media projects.
 His many animated and experimental films have been screened locally and internationally, including TecnoBunny (1995), and Pop Psychology (2014) at Ars Electronica.
-His animation Drive To Work won best Site Specific Installation at Zagreb MSU Animafest 2017.
-Paul is a Lecturer in Animation, Faculty of Fine Arts and Music, VCA School of Film & Television, University of Melbourne.
+His animation Drive To Work won the best Site Specific Installation at Zagreb MSU Animafest 2017.
+Paul is a Lecturer in Animation, at the Faculty of Fine Arts and Music, VCA School of Film & Television, University of Melbourne.

 Broadcasted in its entirety on Resonance Extra on 2nd February 2020.
 Released on 3rd February.